ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/nuget-packages/rezolver.microsoft.extensions.dependencyinjection.md

 than the MS DI container does through its `ServiceRegistrations` class.

 An alternative to calling that one-shot method is shown in the comments at the end of the function.

-As the tips says at the top of this page, however, the [Asp.Net Core Hosting package](rezolver.microsoft.aspnetcore.hosting.md) is probably the best way to integrate Rezolver into your application.
-That uses this package, but uses additional extension points in the Asp.Net Core stack to integrate Rezolver at an earlier stage in the application lifecycle.